BoyBaykiller/IDKEngine/Readme.md

  * If [gltfpack](https://github.com/BoyBaykiller/meshoptimizer) is found in PATH or working dir you are given the option to automatically compress glTF files on load
  * Crashes on AMD drivers newer than 23.12.1 because of [driver bug](https://community.amd.com/t5/opengl-vulkan/opengl-bug-imagesize-causes-crash-when-using-gl-arb-bindless/m-p/668942#M5125)
  * Doesn't fully work on Mesa radeonsi driver
- * The last commits specifically require you to add `https://git.mixedup.dev/api/packages/QUIK/nuget/index.json` as a nuget source (will be fixed)

 # Controls